Plasma etching: Plasma generation

 Without a plasma, all those processes would occur at a higher temperature.
 There are different ways to change the plasma chemistry and get different kinds of plasma etching or plasma depositions.
-One of the excitation techniques to form a plasma is by using RF excitation of a power source of 13.56 MHz.
+One way to form a plasma is by using RF excitation by a power source of 13.56 MHz, a frequency allocated for this application in the ISM bands.

 The mode of operation of the plasma system will change if the operating pressure changes.
 Also, it is different for different structures of the reaction chamber.
 In the simple case, the electrode structure is symmetrical, and the sample is placed upon the grounded electrode.

 Influences on the process

 The key to develop successful complex etching processes is to find the appropriate gas etch chemistry that will form volatile products with the material to be etched as shown in Table 1.
 For some difficult materials (such as magnetic materials), the volatility can only be obtained when the wafer temperature is increased.
 The main factors that influence the plasma process: